Chunyun: Origin

 Three main factors are responsible for the heightened traffic load during the Chunyun season.

 First, reuniting with their families during Chinese New Year is a long-held tradition for most Chinese people.
 People return home from work or study to have reunion dinner with their families on New Year's Eve.
-Since the Chinese economic reforms of the late 1970s, new economic opportunities have emerged, often at a considerable distance from people's hometowns.
+Since the reform and opening up of the late 1970s, new economic opportunities have emerged, often at a considerable distance from people's hometowns.
 Places such as the Special Economic Zones and the wealthy coastal regions offer employment and often, a more sought-after lifestyle.
 Consequently, there has been a massive migration from rural to urban areas over the course of the last few decades, reminiscent of the Industrial Revolution around the world.
 The number of these migrant workers was estimated at 50 million at 1990 and unofficially estimated at 150 million to 200 million in 2000.

 During the Chunyun season, many of these laborers return to their home towns.

 Second, Chinese education reforms have increased the number of university students, who often study outside of their hometown.
 The Spring Festival holiday period falls around the same time frame as their winter break.
 Among the 194 million railway passengers of the 2006 Chunyun period were 6.95 million university students.

 Finally, because the Spring Festival Period is one of only two week-long holiday periods in the People's Republic of China (the other being National Day, Oct 1), many people choose to travel for pleasure around this time.
 Tourism in mainland China reaches at this time of year record levels, further adding to the pressure on the transportation system.

 These factors exacerbate current problems with China's current inter-city transportation systems.
 The railway network is insufficient to handle the number of passengers, and does not reach enough places.
 The locations not serviced by rail must rely on buses for transportation, which faces problems such as inadequate equipment and road network.

 Impact on transportation systems and related problems

 The most affected modes of transportation are inter-city surface passenger transportation systems, namely railway and road networks.
 Most Chinese middle-class citizens cannot readily afford air transport.
 International, urban and waterway transportation are slightly affected.
 Until 2007, due to the high demand, the prices of tickets are increased during the period.
 In 2007's Chunyun period (Feb 4 – March 14), however, the government imposed strict regulations against inflated prices on railway tickets.

-In 2012, the PRC government announced that national highways would be toll free for Golden Week, and as a result 86 million people traveled by road (13% increase compared to the previous year).
+In 2012, the PRC (People's Republic of China) government announced that national highways would be toll free for the Golden Week, and as a result 86 million people traveled by road (13% increase compared to the previous year).
 The same year, 7.6 million people traveled via domestic airlines, and 60.9 million people traveled via railway.